PhD Social Statistics

 Programme description

-The PhD in Social Statistics at The University of Manchester has a thriving and diverse research community.
+The PhD programme in Social Statistics at The University of Manchester has a thriving and diverse research community.

 Our research themes include: